flexa-markup-language/bml/README.md

 # BPS Data Storing Format

+BPS is a key-value data storing structure.
+It allows to store data in several types, even array.

 ## Specification

 - **Comments**: BPS allows one-line comments.
 Comments start with hash symbol (`#`).
 E.g. `# This is a comment`.